kslat3r/async-js-old-and-new/PITCHME.md

 * Essentially an object with a `.then()` method that takes a callback function
 * The callback fires when the Promise's `resolve()` function fires

+Note:
+Talk about catch and finally (not yet within core)

 ---

 ### Promise chaining